-STANDARD VS.4B CULTURE REFLECTS ORIGINS
+STANDARD VS.4B--CULTURE REFLECTS ORIGINS

-The culture of colonial Virginia reflected beliefs, customs, and architecture of Europeans, Africans, and American Indians living there.
+The culture of colonial Virginia reflected beliefs, customs, and architecture of Europeans, Africans, and American Indians living in those areas.

 Although a colony of England, Virginia developed a unique culture different from that of England.